Last updated on: June 29th, 2022

 Normal Working Hours

-The regular workweek is 40 hours except in the cases where it is fixed by regulation.
+The standard hours of work of an employee shall not exceed 40 hours in a week (exclusive overtime) except in cases where it is fixed by regulation.

 Act Respecting Labour Standards, §52-53; Amended by Bill 176 §8.